mzdyb/event-driven-ansible-for-networks/README.md

 ```
 ## Automation Workflows

-It our rulebook the action is to run Ansible playbooks defined by Workflow Templates in Ansible Controller.
+In our rulebook the action is to run Ansible playbooks defined by Workflow Templates in Ansible Controller.
 The approach with Workflow Templates is called _**Push of the button automation**_ as it allows to create sophisticated automation logic and to run it by just clicking "Run" button in the Workflow.
 Here Workflows are automatically triggered by EDA controller.
 Based on type of the event two automation workflows are defined:
 1. Event 'interface_status_change'
 ![alt text](files/interface_status_change_workflow.png)
 Ansible Controller runs the following jobs (playbooks):